GuidesWikiUnderstanding CPU Coolers — A Definitive Guide

 Future-Proofing

 When understanding CPU coolers, we must also understand if future-proofing is worth the gamble.
-Many enthusiasts buy an expensive CPU cooler beforehand and upgrade the rest of their system afterwards.
+Many enthusiasts buy an expensive CPU cooler beforehand and upgrade the rest of their system afterward.
 However, future-proofing is mainly focused on air coolers and AIO coolers.

 Compatibility with custom water cooling kits is challenging because many come with pre-determined GPUs and CPUs.
 Therefore, if you’re planning a custom water-cooled PC, it’s better to settle with a more affordable CPU cooler for the time being and upgrade the whole PC at once.